Skip to main content

 Infrared sauna heats the body directly with light.
 Traditional Finnish sauna heats the air around you.
 Traditional saunas tend to drive a stronger cardiovascular response because they get hotter and trigger more vasodilation.
 Infrared is great for skin and relaxation but usually needs longer sessions to match the heart effects.

 Yes, frequent high-temperature sauna can transiently lower sperm count and motility.
-If you are actively trying to conceive that month, pause sauna for two weeks before.
+If you are actively trying to conceive that month, pause sauna for 2 weeks before.
 Sperm production usually recovers within 4 to 8 weeks.
 Cool showers afterward also help.

 Sauna use during the first trimester is generally avoided due to a possible link with neural tube defects from elevated core temperature.
 Later in pregnancy, brief, cooler sauna use can be safe with physician approval.
 We always check before recommending sauna to pregnant patients.